Scotts

 scott. (adj. scottian to have the qualities of a scott; pronunciation: scoe-shun).

-The metaphor for a scott is that of predator/hunter, in the animal kingdom we would look to dogs and wolfs and other predators, consequently the world (to the scott) is a world that is characterized by an environment that is essentially hostile, a world of danger and threat. .
+The Initial Behavioral Metaphor for a scott is that of predator/hunter.
+In the animal kingdom we would look to dogs and wolves and other predators.
+Consequently, the world to the scott is characterized by an environment that is essentially hostile; a world of danger and threat.

-The social structure most appropriate to the scottian personality type is that of the pack, as seen in wolves and other near-canine animals in the wild.
+The social structure most appropriate to the scottian personality type is that of the pack, as seen in wolves and other canids in the wild.

 (For our purposes) The nature of a pack is a common purpose for shared benefit and (an internal) hierarchy of members.
 This hierarchy is relatively simple, i.e. a ranking of members as dominant and submissive.
 There is always an alpha.